 As for which specific college coaches will be in attendance, I anticipate a lot of them, but as they are not paid to attend, I don't guarantee an individual school.
 There are generally 6-8 West Coast teams that qualify for NCAA regionals (June 1-4), so that leaves an opportunity for the rest to attend.
 On June 1-3 there isn't a lot yet happening in the summer season, so I think we are primed for a strong collection of colleges to attend the event, as well as a collection of talented ballplayers.

-I am also going to limit the positions for each of the 6 rosters.
-Maximum of 25 players per roster, 3 catchers, 2 1B, 2 3B, 4 MIF, 6 OF, 8 pitchers.
+I am also going to try to limit the positions for each of the 6 rosters at around 26 players; 3 catchers, 2 1B, 2 3B, 4 MIF, 6 OF, 1 UTL, and 8 primary pitchers.
 In fact, as of mid-late January, some of the rosters already are down to one spot remaining at some positions.
 Don't be left out!

 No event is as organized and as equitable for the players as BAWS.
 My personal attention is given to the smallest of details, including scouting the players, managing the playing time down to each and every at-bat for the players, each batter faced for the pitchers, communicating ALL game long EACH game, with my field staff, making sure all is going as it is supposed to for the players.